Little Nightmares II

-Little Nightmares II is a puzzle-platform horror adventure game developed by Tarsier Studios, published by Bandai Namco Entertainment.
-It is the prequel to Little Nightmares (2017).
-The story follows Mono, who must work together with Six, the protagonist from the previous game, to survive the horrors of the Pale City and discover its dark secrets.
+Little Nightmares II is a puzzle-platform horror adventure game developed by Tarsier Studios and published by Bandai Namco Entertainment.
+The story follows Mono, who must work together with Six, the protagonist from Little Nightmares, to survive the horrors of the Pale City and discover its dark secrets.
 The game was released for Google Stadia, Nintendo Switch, PlayStation 4, Windows and Xbox One on 11 February 2021.
 An upgraded version, titled Little Nightmares II: Enhanced Edition, was developed by Supermassive Games and released on 25 August 2021 for PlayStation 5, Windows and Xbox Series X/S.

-The game received mostly positive reviews upon release, with critics praising its graphics, atmosphere, gameplay and sound, while a few criticized its controls and some unintentional glitches.
+Little Nightmares II received positive reviews upon release.
+Critics praised its graphics, atmosphere, and quality of life improvements, with some finding it superior to its predecessor.
 Within one month of release, the game had sold one million units worldwide.
+A sequel, Little Nightmares III, was released on 10 October 2025 by Supermassive Games.

 Gameplay

-Little Nightmares II is similar to its predecessor; it takes place in a 2.5D world.
-The player must explore the world, occasionally encountering platformer-like situations or being blocked by puzzles that must be solved to proceed.
+Little Nightmares II is similar to its predecessor; the player explores a 3D world, encountering platforming situations and puzzles that must be solved to proceed.
 Unlike the first game, the player is not completely helpless; Mono has the ability to grab certain items and swing them to break objects or to fight back against smaller foes, although he, like Six, must rely on stealth and the environment to evade larger foes.
 The player is also given the ability to call out to Six and hold her hand to make sure they stay together.
 They must often work together to solve environmental puzzles and defeat or evade enemies, such as a sequence where they both need to operate a ranged weapon.
 The game also features collectible hats and glitching remains, the latter of which will unlock an additional scene upon collecting them all.